RajanaKavinda/Unity-Game-Environment/README.md

      - Greater than 10 units, the player does not earn gems for the particular date.

 ## Additional Features
 - **Enemies:** Once a barrier is destroyed, new enemies (Blue Slimes) are spawned, adding challenges as the player progresses.
+If player touches an enemy his coin count will be reduced.
 - **Coins and Dash:** The player can collect coins and dash for faster movement.
 - **Shop:** Collected coins can be used to buy more trees and bushes from the shop and add them to the inventory.
 - **Inventory Management:** The player can drag and drop inventory items within the game environment as desired.